These days, more and more people are heading to the great outdoors for their social and leisure time.

 Gas Works Park

 Gas Works Park is a perfect spot for a picnic right in the heart of Seattle.
-This historic park on the north shore of Lake Union in the Wallingford neighbourhood offers plenty of places to lay out a blanket and enjoy a picnic.
+This historic park on the north shore of Lake Union in the Wallingford neighbourhood is one of the most popular things to do in Seattle and offers plenty of places to lay out a blanket and enjoy a picnic.